kkredit/scramble-squares-solver/README.md

 to Haskell's.
 The data types are essentially the same, though Clojure's internal translation between collection types ("seqable" types) meant that I'm not sure how the data is actually stored at various parts of the program.
 Frustratingly, changing between a list and a vector can cause segementation faults (even though they all get converted to sequences during functional operations?).
+Unfortunately, I did not pick up enough of the language to appreciate its strong macro system and concurrency features.

 To develop well with Clojure, as with any Lisp, requires a particular development setup.
 With no other language has an [autoformatter](https://github.com/weavejester/cljfmt) been so necessary.
 I didn't quite achieve the proper workflow,